 Should you have the flu jab?

-Eligible patients are all patients who are 65 or over, or if you have any of the following problems (however old you are):
+- Patients who have any of the following problems (however old you are):

 - a serious heart complaint